Akshansh2515/Review-Lens/README.md

       pip install -r requirements.txt

+## Requirements File (requirements.txt):
+txt

+      selenium==4.1.0
+      textblob==0.15.3
+      gitpython==3.1.24

+Make sure to include the required dependencies in the requirements.txt file.
+You can generate this by running:
+      bash~

+            pip freeze > requirements.txt

 ## Contributing
 If you'd like to contribute to this project, feel free to fork the repository, make changes, and submit a pull request.
 Here are a few ways you can contribute: